rokath/trice/README.md

   - ![manchester2.PNG](./docs/README.media/manchester2.PNG)
   - See [https://circuitcellar.com/cc-blog/a-trace-tool-for-embedded-systems/](https://circuitcellar.com/cc-blog/a-trace-tool-for-embedded-systems/) for more information.
 As trace dongle you can use any spare microcontroller board with an UART together with an FTDI USB converter.
   - This slow path is usable because trice needs only few bytes for transmission.
-- If you run tests apply the `-p=1` flag to avoid parallel execution: `go test ./... -p=1` This is slower but avoids trouble with the displayserver tests.